 B. Purpose of the BOND project

-The purpose of the BOND project is to test whether gradually reducing benefits $1 for $2 of earnings made over a BOND yearly amount ($12,000 in 2011, for a person who is not blind) will lead to increased earnings and employment for Social Security Disability Insurance (SSDI) beneficiaries.
+The purpose of the BOND project is to test whether gradually reducing benefits $1 for $2 of earnings made over a BOND yearly amount will lead to increased earnings and employment for Social Security Disability Insurance (SSDI) beneficiaries.
 In addition, we offer certain BOND participants in a specific treatment group enhanced benefits counseling.
-The BOND evaluation estimates the impact of the benefit offset and the benefits counseling on work activity, earnings, and continued receipt of SSA cash benefits.
+The BOND evaluation estimates the impact of reducing benefits and the effects counseling on work activity and earnings have on BOND participants.

 C. Eligibility for the BOND project

-The Office of Program Development and Research (OPDR) provided a list of one million beneficiaries to Abt Associates (Abt), the contractor tasked with designing and implementing the BOND Project.
-That list contains beneficiaries who meet the requirements outlined in DI 60099.010.
+Based on the requirements outlined in DI 60099.010, the Office of Research, Demonstration, and Employment Support (ORDES) provided a list of one million beneficiaries to Abt Associates (Abt), the contractor tasked with designing and implementing the BOND Project.

-D. Initial field office (FO) and 800 Number Network (N8NN) BOND responsibilities
+D. Initial field office (FO), payment centers (PSC) and 800 Number Network (N8NN) BOND responsibilities

-FOs and N8NN sites do not have any role in selecting project participants or in implementing the BOND project.
-Abt Associates (Abt) recruits and enrolls participants by random assignment.
-If a caller contacts the FO or the N8NN sites with questions pertaining to the legitimacy of the BOND project, explain the purpose of the project and encourage all individuals to participate.
-Assure callers that SSA contracted with Abt to design and implement the BOND project.
+FOs, PSCs and N8NN sites did not have any role in selecting project participants or in implementing the BOND project.
+Abt recruited and enrolled participants randomly.
+Enrollment occurred between January, 2011 and September, 2012.
+If a caller contacts the FO or the N8NN sites with questions pertaining to the legitimacy of the BOND project, follow the instructions in DI 60099.030.

 E. Implementation responsibilities